Major Depressive Disorder and Addiction

 Paying for Treatment

-Laguna Treatment Hospital’s dual diagnosis program offers both medical detox and inpatient treatment to help you recover from both a substance use disorder and mental health condition at the same time.
+Laguna Treatment Center’s dual diagnosis program offers both medical detox and inpatient treatment to help you recover from both a substance use disorder and mental health condition at the same time.

-Laguna Treatment Hospital’s rehab accreditations mean the highest standards of care are provided, and this shows in the amazing reviews and testimonials the center has received from past patients.
+Laguna Treatment Center’s rehab accreditations mean the highest standards of care are provided, and this shows in the amazing reviews and testimonials the center has received from past patients.

 It is possible to feel better, mend relationships, and live life to the fullest once again.
 Start addiction treatment today by calling our Orange County medical detox facility at and beginning your journey to improved mental health and sobriety.